JonathanGrossman/python_basics/08_operators.md

 >>> True
 ```

 When using logical operators to compare non-Boolean objects and expressions, such as numbers, strings, lists, tuples, dicts, sets, expressions, and functions
 the result of such non-Boolean comparisons is "falsy" or "truthy".

 Python interprets "falsy" values the same as the Boolean `False` value.
 You've already seen values that are falsy: `0`; `''`, `[]`, `()`, `{}`, and `None`.
-Python interprets everything else as "truthy".
+Python interprets everything else as "truthy" and interprets them the same as the Boolean `True` value.

-When using logical operators to compare non-Boolean operands, the truthiness determines the outcome and the type of the result varies depending upon the operator.
+When using logical operators to compare non-Boolean operands, you need to know the nuances of how each operator works, but they each work in unique ways.

 For `not`, "truthy" objects and expressions are `True` and "falsy" objects and expressions are `False`.
 For `or` and `and`, the result is the value of one of the operands, evaluated from left to right.

 For `or`, it returns the first operand that is "truthy".
 If none are "truthy", the `or` expression returns the last operand.

 For `and`, if all operands are "truthy", it returns the last operand.
 If none are "truthy", it returns the first operand.
 If some are "truthy" and some "falsy", it returns the first "falsy" value.

 Here are examples of logical operators with non-Boolean values.

 ```python
 # define variables for examples below of logical operators with non-Boolean values